 Proactive Disaster Planning

-Commercial property insurance doesn’t typically pay the costs of this type of disruption, for more information you can ask the DG Bevan Insurance Brokers about it.
+Commercial property insurance doesn’t typically pay the costs of this type of disruption.
 What can help you survive is business interruption coverage that allows you to relocate or temporarily close so you can make the necessary repairs — and still be provided with cash flow to cover revenues lost and expenses incurred while your normal operations are suspended.

 Business interruption insurance isn’t sold as a separate policy.
 Instead, it’s added to your existing property insurance policy.
 There are two basic types of business interruption coverage: